 onWorkerReload

-Requirement: (workerman >= 3.2.5)
+Requirement (workerman >= 3.2.5)

 callback Worker::$onWorkerReload

-This feature is not commonly used.
+This feature is not frequently used.

 Note: